-There are multiple bars on site — for that always welcome lunch beer, and the restaurant Fiddlestix is located there as well.
+There are multiple bars on-site — for that always welcome lunch beer — and there’s a restaurant located there as well.
 It’s open 24 hours with coffee and breakfast menu options as well your typical American fare for later in the day.
-I find the prices quite reasonable, though please note, this menu says coffee is $9 while a latte is $11 and that’s definitely not the case as I had coffee there just the other day for just a couple bucks.
-What a typo eh?

 Even if you’re not local, make sure to stop in and check this space out sometime!

 Parking: Pay to park downtown.
-I find parking in downtown Las Vegas to be quite reasonable compared to many cities at $1 to $2 per hour most places.
-There are quite a few free spots (and I may think about writing about them once I move away!).
+I find parking in downtown Las Vegas to be quite reasonable compared to many cities at $1 to $2 per hour in most places.

 Westin Lake Las Vegas

 The Westin at Lake Las Vegas is perfect for days when I’m slammed with work but also need to be inspired by my surroundings.